top of page

 • Mecabricks: A browser-based tool that allows collaborative block-based modeling.

-• Paid tools like Blender (with plugins) or Autodesk Maya may also be used for advanced visualizations, although they’re more complex and not dedicated to building blocks.
+• Paid tools like Blender (with plugins) or Autodesk Maya may be used for advanced visualizations.
+They’re more complex and not dedicated to building blocks.

 With these tools, you can start placing bricks, testing stability, and tweaking aesthetics.
-Remember to optimize part counts and connection logic to ensure that the model can actually be built in real life.
+Remember to optimize part counts and connection logic.
+This ensures that the model can actually be built in real life.

 Step 3: Create a Bill of Materials (BOM)

-As your model develops, you’ll need to track the number and types of bricks used.
+As your model develops, track the number and types of bricks used.
 This becomes your BOM (Bill of Materials), which is essential for budgeting and production.

 Most tools like Studio 2.0 allow you to export a parts list automatically.
 This file can be cross-checked with compatible inventories from brick manufacturers or used to quote pricing from Chinese factories.

-At Awen Hollek, we help validate BOMs, optimize parts for cost and availability, and ensure compatibility with factory capabilities.
+At Awen Hollek, we help validate BOMs.
+We optimize parts for cost and availability, ensuring compatibility with factory capabilities.

 Step 4: Generate Instructions